Quickstart: Start monitoring your Node.js Web application with Azure Application Insights

 A configuration page appears; use the following table to fill out the input fields.

-Settings Value Description Name Globally Unique Value Name that identifies the app you are monitoring Application Type Node.js Application Type of app you are monitoring Location East US Choose a location near you, or near where your app is hosted
+Settings Value Description Name Globally Unique Value Name that identifies the app you are monitoring Resource Group myResourceGroup Name for the new resource group to host App Insights data.
+You can create a new resource group or use an existing one.
+Location East US Choose a location near you, or near where your app is hosted

 Configure App Insights SDK